Deployment

 Building with Nix

-This will build a nix package that contains the following binaries:
+This will build a nix package in the result directory that contains the following binaries:

 The build contains an automatic hash for the IHP_ASSET_VERSION env variable, so cache busting should work out of the box.